Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: TwistList 2.0 Dataset Construction

 \paragraph{\textbf{Quality Control}} Quality control on our dataset was performed in multiple ways.
-An annotation platform was developed, with which 5 human evaluators, who are native speakers of English, were provided with 50 sampled instances from the dataset under different conditions to rate the quality of the resulting tongue-twisters (25 from Prompt A, and 25 from Prompt B).
-Scores for the criteria were given on a scale from 1 (low quality) to 5 (excellent quality) for 5 criteria. (i)~``Twister'' refers to the assessed quality of the tongue-twister, and whether it exhibits the expected characteristics of a traditional tongue-twister (and is analogous to the "overall" score present in later human evaluation of our model generations in \S\ref{sec:automatic_results_unconstrained}). (ii) "Topic" refers to how well the NLTK input topic phrase is represented in the output via semantics. (iii) "Paraphrase Quality" refers to whether or not the paraphrase generation step maintains a meaningful and grammatical text, whilst (iv) "Paraphrase Prosaic" refers to what extent the paraphrase is believed to have successfully removed the sound overlap and tongue-twister nature of the original input.
+Five human evaluators, who are native speakers of English, were provided with 50 sampled instances from the dataset from different conditions to rate the quality of the resulting tongue twisters (25 from Prompt A and 25 from Prompt B).
+Scores for the criteria were given on a scale from 1 (low quality) to 5 (excellent quality) for 5 criteria: (i)~``Twister'' refers to the assessed quality of the tongue twister, and whether it exhibits the expected characteristics of a traditional tongue twister (and is analogous to the "overall" score present in later human evaluation of our model generations in \S\ref{sec:automatic_results_unconstrained}). (ii) "Topic" refers to how well the input topic phrase is represented in the output via semantics. (iii) "Paraphrase Quality" refers to whether or not the paraphrase generation step maintains a meaningful and grammatical text, whilst (iv) "Paraphrase Prosaic" refers to what extent the paraphrase is believed to have successfully removed the sound overlap and tongue twister nature of the original input to more resemble standard text.
 Finally, (v) "Overall" offers a holistic assessment of the dataset entry as a whole. \autoref{tab:quality_control} presents the breakdown of the human evaluation results.